craigbarnes/dte/docs/dte.md

     built-in terminal support to use.

 `COLORTERM`
-:   Enables 24-bit color output, if set to `truecolor`.
+:   Enables support for 24-bit terminal colors, if set to `truecolor`.

 # Files